Spectro34/risu-insights/QUICKSTART.md

 zypper install risu
 ```

-## 3. Configure Inventory (optional)
+## 3. Configure Inventory

-Edit `inventory/hosts` to add remote targets.
-Host and group variables declared
+Edit `inventory/hosts` to add remote targets, Managed nodes are Ansible managed nodes and require ssh configuration.
-there are automatically used by the MCP server to reach managed nodes.
+Host and group variables declared there are automatically used by the MCP server to reach managed nodes.

 ## 4. Run the MCP Server